Skip to article frontmatterSkip to article content

 ρσ,0=constant,vσ,0=0\rho_{{\sigma},0}= \cst, \qquad \vec{v}_{{\sigma},0}= \vec 0

-ϕsigma,0=46πGρσ,0σ2\phi_{\vec{sigma},0} = \frac{4}{6} \pi \GN \rho_{\sigma,0} \sigma^2
+ϕσ,0=46πGρσ,0σ2\phi_{\vec{\sigma},0} = \frac{4}{6} \pi \GN \rho_{\sigma,0} \sigma^2

-If we use Friedmann’s equations (59) :
+If we use the Friedmann equations (60):

 a¨a=4πG3(ϵ+3P)\frac{\ddot a}{a} = -\frac{4 \pi \GN}{3}(\epsilon + 3P)

-for a Universe dominated by matter with Λ=0\Lambda=0 and ϵ=c2ρσ,0a3P\epsilon = c^2 \rho_{\sigma,0} a^{-3} \gg P, we obtain the gravitational force:
+for a matter-dominated Universe with Λ=0\Lambda=0 and ϵ=c2ρσ,0a3P\epsilon = c^2 \rho_{\sigma,0} a^{-3} \gg P, we obtain the force derived from the gravitational potential:

-ϕσ,0=4πGρσ,03σa3a¨aσ-\vec \nabla \phi_{\sigma,0} = -{4 \pi \GN \rho_{\sigma,0} \over 3 } \vec{\sigma} \approx a^3 \frac{\ddot a}{a} \vec{\sigma}
+ϕσ,0=4πGρσ,03σa3a¨aσ-\vec \nabla \phi_{{\sigma},0} = -{4 \pi \GN \rho_{\sigma,0} \over 3 } \vec{\sigma} \approx a^3 \frac{\ddot a}{a} \vec{\sigma}

-From Euler’s equation (22) and the previous results, we arrive at :
+From the Euler equation (22) and the previous results, we logically arrive at finding that σP=0\vec \nabla_\sigma P =\vec 0 therefore:

 P=constant=P0P = \cst = P_0

-Consider small perturbations around the zeroth-order solution:
+Let us consider small perturbations around the zeroth order solution:

 ρσ=ρ0(1+δ)vσ=v0+δvϕσ=ϕ0+δϕσ,P=P0+δP\rho_{\sigma}=\rho_0(1+\delta) \qquad \vec{v}_{\sigma}=\vec{v}_0+\delta\vec{v} \qquad \phi_{\sigma}=\phi_0 + \delta \phi_{\sigma}, \qquad P = P_0 + \delta P